pkdone/mongo-data-mask-reversible/README.md

     'test_date': ISODate('2020-07-14T13:27:56Z'),
   },
 ]);
-db.tests.find().pretty();
+db.tests.find();
 ```

 <br/>

 ## Use The Idempotent Masked-ID Generator Pattern To Populate A Masked-ID Mappings Collection

 A collection called `masked_id_mappings` will be used to record the mappings of original unique ids (e.g. person IDs), from the original unmasked collections, to newly generated [universally unique identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) (UUIDs).
 This mappings collection will also capture the downstream data-set consumer purpose about why the data-set was requested and will be used (e.g. 'Internal Demographics Reporter 45XD', 'Test Results MI Analyzer 2021A').
-This _purpose_ is to enable a different set of UUIDs to be generated per copy of masked data-set distributed to different consumers, so that data given to each doesn't share the same UUIDs.
+This _purpose_ is to enable a different set of UUIDs to be generated per copy of masked data-set distributed to different consumers, so that data given to each consumer doesn't share the same UUIDs.
 This helps to prevent identities from different distributed masked data-sets to be correlated together if a consuming party has access to more than one masked data-set.
-The `masked_id_mappings` collection also tracks when the UUID was generated, plus when the mapping record is marked to expire (using a [TTL index](https://docs.mongodb.com/manual/core/index-ttl/)), which, for this example, is when the UUID is over 3 years old (exclude this index TTL definition if you don't want an 'auto-expiry' policy to be enforced).
+The `masked_id_mappings` collection also tracks when the substitute UUID was generated, plus when the mapping record is marked to expire (using a [TTL index](https://docs.mongodb.com/manual/core/index-ttl/)), which, for this example, is when the generated UUID is over 3 years old (exclude this index TTL definition if you don't want an 'auto-expiry' policy to be enforced).

 Below is an example of how a single mapping record in the `masked_id_mappings` collection might look.